julianmclain/zio-http-app-composition-cors-bug/README.md

 ## Problem Description

-When composing two ZIO HTTP apps with different CORS middleware configurations using the `++` operator, the CORS configuration from the second app appears to override the CORS configuration from the first app, affecting both routes.
+When composing two ZIO HTTP apps with different CORS middleware configurations using the `++` operator, the CORS configuration from the second app appears to override the CORS configuration from the first app.

 ### Expected Behavior